 Non-Critical Service Request Processing

-The User sends a Service Request to the DCC.
+For SMETS2+ Devices, the User sends a Service Request to the DCC.
 The DCC receives it and applies the required checks.
 If any of the checks fail, the DCC rejects the Service Request and informs the User.
 If the checks are passed, the DCC creates a corresponding Command and sends the Command to the User or the Device as specified by the Command Variant included in the Service Request.
 The Device receives the Command, processes and executes it, and sends a Response to the DCC.
 The DCC receives the Response, creates a Service Response and sends it to the User.

+The processing for SMETS1 Devices is similar, but instead of creating a Command that corresponds to the Service Request, the DCC performs validation and sends a Countersigned Service Request to the relevant S1SP.
+The S1SP then performs its own validation and performs the Equivalent Steps (equivalent to the SMETS2+ request) and returns relevant SMETS1 Responses or SMETS1 Alerts.
+Device specific processing and behaviours is documented in SMETS1 Supporting Requirements document, sections 17 and 18.

 Critical Service Request Processing

-The User sends a Service Request to the DCC.
+For SMETS2+ Devices, the User sends a Service Request to the DCC.
 The DCC receives it and applies the required checks.
 If any of the checks fail, the DCC rejects the Service Request and informs the User.
 If the checks are passed, the DCC Transforms the Service Request into a Pre-Command, and sends the Pre-Command to the User.
 The User checks and Correlates the Pre-Command.
 Where Correlation of the Pre-Command demonstrates that it is substantively identical to the Service Request the User signs the Pre-Command, and sends the Signed Pre-Command to the DCC.
 The DCC receives the Signed Pre-Command, and applies further checks, including Anomaly Detection Threshold (ADT).
 If any of the checks (excluding the ADT) fails, the DCC rejects the Signed Pre-Command and notifies User.
 If the ADT fails, the DCC quarantines the Signed Pre-Command, and checks with the User (via an out of band process) whether the Signed Pre-Command is valid or not.
 If all the checks are passed, the DCC applies a Message Authentication Code to the Signed Pre-Command to create the Command and sends it to the User and to the Device specified in the Service Request.
 The Device receives the Command, processes and executes it.
 The Device sends a Response to the DCC.
 The DCC receives it, and creates a Service Response.
 The DCC sends the Service Response to the User.

+The processing for SMETS1 Devices does not include generation of a Pre-Command or Signed Pre-Command and instead mimics SMETS1 Non-Critical Service Request Processing, with the addition of Replay checks.
+Device specific processing and behaviours is documented in SMETS1 Supporting Requirements document, sections 17 and 18.

 Non-Device Service Request Processing